Animatron/player/doc/API.md

 > ♦ `builder.use % (b: Builder) => Builder`

-Use the given `Builder`  to make a clone of the data for this `Builder`, all its contents will be cloned so it will be the separate object, but with the same content:
+Use the given `Builder`  to make a clone of the data for this `Builder`, all its contents, including children, will be cloned so it will be the separate object, but with the same content:

     var src = b().rect([40, 40], 20).fill('#006');
     var clone = b().use(src).fill('#f06').move([70, 70]);